mepatterson/her-advanced/README.md

 ## Advanced Features

-Here’s a list of several useful features available in Her.
+Here’s a list of several useful features available in HerAdvanced.

 ### Associations